denosaurs/typefetch/README.md

 # TypeFetch

-TypeFetch is a tool for generating zero-cost type-safe `fetch` clients from OpenAPI schemas.
+I dream of proper meta-programming in the wild west of ECMAScript.
+A parallel universe where ECMAScript had types, macros, and a proper module system.
+Where modules work regardless of environment and runtime.
+Where interfacing with the system is standardized, and code from server runtimes work in the browser.
+But alas, we are stuck in this bad joke of a universe where TypeScript is the next best thing.
+So, I present to you, TypeFetch, a tool for generating zero-cost type-safe `fetch` clients from OpenAPI schemas.
 It works everywhere you can call `fetch`, and anywhere you can use TypeScript.

 ## Usage